Cycling in New York City: 21st century

 Transportation commissioner Polly Trottenberg pushed for increasing bike lanes to demonstrate the city's progress and commitment to transportation safety.
 However, with the expansion of cycling in New York City, there has been pushback from motorists.
-For example, in 2019, motorists and Upper West Side residents objected after two hundred parking spaces along Central Park West were eliminated to allow bike lane expansion.
+For example, in 2019, motorists and Upper West Side residents objected after 200 parking spaces along Central Park West were eliminated to allow bike lane expansion.

 Types

 Utility cycling

-Delivery bikes are commonly used in New York for fast food deliveries over short distances, sometimes using mountain bikes outfitted with a wide carrier for larger loads such as pizza, or other accessories.
+Delivery bikes are commonly used in New York for fast food deliveries over short distances, sometimes using mountain bikes outfitted with a wide carrier for larger loads such as pizza or other accessories.
+Bicycle messengers use narrower wheels to carry lighter loads short distances.
+Specialized cargo bicycles and tricycles carry heavier loads.
 Electric bicycles are increasingly used for this service; the bikes were initially illegal (although enforcement was sporadic), but legalized in 2020.
 Proposals in the New York State Legislature in 2015 would define, legalize and regulate certain "electric assist bicycles" with small electric motors.

-Bicycle messengers use narrower wheels to carry lighter loads short distances.
-Specialized cargo bicycles and tricycles carry heavier loads.

 Pedicabs became commonplace at the turn of the 21st century, offering novel travel over short distances, including guided tours of Central Park.
 In April 2007 the New York City Council voted to limit the number of pedicabs to 325.
 A court overturned the limit, later regulatory efforts concentrated on requirements for insurance and safety equipment and in April 2011, new legislation tightened parking regulations and capped pedicab licenses at 850.